Compare Templates

 - Look at categories - Use the Category column to focus on specific parameter groups (Graphics, Extents, etc.)

-- For audit purposes - Use Template Manager to first identify which templates are in use, then use Compare Templates to analyze specific pairs
+- For audit purposes - Use Template Manager to identify which templates are in use, then switch to the Compare Templates tab for specific pairs

 Limitations